bubbleboy14/cantools/README.md

     - cb - the function to call when something happens
     - stopPropagation - whether to propagate this event beyond node
     - preventDefault - whether to prevent default behavior

+## CT.hover
+### Import line: 'CT.require("CT.hover");'
+This module is all about hover nodes.
+Want a hover node?
+Well, use this module.

 ## CT.key
 ### Import line: 'CT.require("CT.key");'